rowanLK/Bento/guide.md

 ### 5.1 More about Sprites

-The sprite component is a commonly used component.
-However, it is currently undergoing a bit of change (in the sense that it's starting to look more like GameMaker's definition of sprites).
+The Sprite component is a commonly used component.

+Please note that the Sprite component is currently undergoing a bit of change (in the sense that it's starting to look more like GameMaker's definition of sprites).

-The sprite component draws an image that is composed as a spritesheet, allowing animations.
+The Sprite component draws an image that is composed as a spritesheet, allowing animations.
 There are 2 ways to define a sprite: from an image asset or from a spritesheet asset.

 #### 5.1.1 Using images as sprites (old method)